ezaul/LedFX-Docker/README.md

 Variable | Function
 --- | --------
-`HOST` | This is the IP of the Snapcast server.
-Keep in mind that this IP is resolved from inside the container unless you use [host networking](https://docs.docker.com/network/host/).
-To refer to other docker containers in [bridge networking](https://docs.docker.com/network/bridge/) (the default for any two containers in the same compose file), just use the name of the container.
-To refer to `127.0.0.1` use `host.docker.internal` (compatibilty varies greatly between platforms and versions).
 `FORMAT` | This variable specifies the format of the audio coming into `/app/audio/stream`.
 It can use any of the options defined in [aplay](https://linux.die.net/man/1/aplay).
 The example shown above corresponds to 44100hz, 16 bits, and 2 channels, the default for most applications.
 `SQUEEZE` | Setting this variable to `1` allows this image to act as a [squeezelite](https://github.com/ralph-irving/squeezelite) client that can connect to a [Logitech Media Server](https://mysqueezebox.com/download).